speguero/powerpkg/README.md

         +-- powerpkg.ps1
 ```

-Within this collection, we have directory `example_package1`, which is associated with one particular application.
-However, within it lies two packages, `install` and `uninstall`.
-Both packages perform two different functions for `example_package1`.
+Within this collection, we have directory `example_package1`, which is associated with an application, but solely exists to organize the two packages (subdirectories) within it, `install` and `uninstall`.
+Both packages perform two different functions for said application.
 Within these packages are individual package files that hold specific instructions for their accompanying script, `powerpkg.ps1`, to process.

 The same is true for directory `example_package2`.